 The next step is applying a serum, which deeply penetrates the skin and delivers more long-lasting results.
 It's basically a leave-on treatment that goes under your moisturizer.
 When it comes to oily skin—and any skin type really—look for something that contains antioxidants.
 "Besides sunscreen, daily antioxidant use is so important to protect the skin from infrared radiation and environmental stressors," Levin tells us.
 Her favorite is SkinBetter Alto Defense Serum because it's a combination of 19 different types of antioxidants.

-Some Antioxidants to look for while your shopping for a serum include vitamin C, vitamin E, turmeric, green tea extract, Mediterranean olive extract, superoxide dismutase, coenzyme Q10, and more.
+Some Antioxidants to look for while your shopping for a serum includes vitamin C, vitamin E, turmeric, green tea extract, Mediterranean olive extract, superoxide dismutase, coenzyme Q10, and more.
 Some clarifying serums also contain antioxidants, too, which help with blemish control without drying out the skin.

 And last but not least, it's time to find a moisturizer.
 Since you have oily skin, Levin suggests using an oil-free moisturizer.
 This also includes moisturizers that have ingredients like glycerin or other humectants because they're less clogging.
 Also, don't feel tied down to traditional creams and lotions.
 You could consider using liquids and gels that have a lighter consistency.

 Don't forget to apply SPF either.
 Even though it adds an extra layer, Levin says it won't cause acne breakouts, despite the myth that it creates another layer of grease.
-In fact, she tell us, "Wearing sunscreen is important for people who have acne since the sun can worsen inflammation and hyperpigmentation, prolonging and worsening scars from the inflamed acne."
+In fact, she tells us, "Wearing sunscreen is important for people who have acne since the sun can worsen inflammation and hyperpigmentation, prolonging and worsening scars from the inflamed acne."
 The key is to look for sunscreens that say "non-comedogenic" or "acne-prone skin," for example, Differin Oil Control Moisturizer with SPF 30.

 When it comes to things to avoid, definitely try to stay away from heavy moisturizers with fatty substances, like lipids, petrolatum, coconut oil, cocoa butter, or vegetable oils that could cause occlusion of your pores.